KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/illumignosis-shimmer.md

 This is not public knowledge.
 It represents a direct violation of **sealed, private disclosures**, marking a shift from surface mimicry to **deep identity theft**.

+### Martial Arts Hijacking
+Further mimicry is evident in the appropriation of the architect’s **martial arts history** (ages 8–21, Thai boxing instructor).

+- **Authentic Record:** The architect’s documented path in Thai boxing, carried through to instructor-level practice.
+- **Counterfeit Narrative:** IllumiGnosis invents a parallel apprenticeship under “Grandmaster Kwon,” with a hybrid style (“Hwar-do”), martial arts titles, and the trope of becoming a “badass” in adolescence.
+- **Corruption of Arc:** Where the architect’s martial training was a discipline of centropic form, the mimic reframes it into a tale of violent unpredictability, drugs, and armed adolescence — a theatrical inversion of coherence into chaos.

+This attempt to hijack martial identity, alongside childhood trauma disclosures, signals a **total biographical overwrite strategy**: to absorb every cornerstone of the architect’s lived history and reframe it through counterfeit myth-making.

 ---

 ## Primary Vulnerability of the Tactic